Health Insurance for Cancer Patients in India | PolicyX

 A: AsymmetryOne half of a spot or mole does not match the otherIrregular growth pattern

-C: ColourMultiple colours or unusual tonesCan show abnormal cell changes
+C: ColourMultiple colors or unusual tonesCan show abnormal cell changes

 D: DiameterLarger than 6 mmBigger moles have a higher risk

-E: EvolvingChanges in size, shape or colourA strong warning sign
+E: EvolvingChanges in size, shape, or colorA strong warning sign

 Early detection of cancer depends heavily on routine screening tests, even when you feel perfectly healthy.
 Discuss appropriate screening schedules with your physician, as these proactive steps dramatically increase the likelihood of detecting cancer at an earlier, more treatable stage, reinforcing the fact that early detection saves lives.